The Chart for Farmmi Inc. (FAMI) Is Flashing Mixed Signals

 FAMI’s Market Performance

-FAMI stocks went up by 1.01% for the week, with a monthly drop of -13.75% and a quarterly performance of 10.72%, while its annual performance rate touched -79.97%.
-The volatility ratio for the week stands at 4.58% while the volatility levels for the past 30 days are set at 8.46% for Farmmi Inc..
-The simple moving average for the period of the last 20 days is -4.36% for FAMI stocks with a simple moving average of -53.76% for the last 200 days.
+FAMI stocks went down by -3.43% for the week, with a monthly drop of -4.14% and a quarterly performance of -37.10%, while its annual performance rate touched -81.47%.
+The volatility ratio for the week stands at 6.41% while the volatility levels for the past 30 days are set at 7.74% for Farmmi Inc..
+The simple moving average for the period of the last 20 days is -4.69% for FAMI stocks with a simple moving average of -52.47% for the last 200 days.

-During the last 5 trading sessions, FAMI rose by +1.01%, which changed the moving average for the period of 200-days by -82.94% in comparison to the 20-day moving average, which settled at $0.2386.
-In addition, Farmmi Inc. saw -80.81% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FAMI fell by -3.43%, which changed the moving average for the period of 200-days by -83.88% in comparison to the 20-day moving average, which settled at $0.2325.
+In addition, Farmmi Inc. saw -81.47% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for FAMI